Akshit-Patel/Akshit-Patel/content/authors/admin/_index.md

 When I am free I like playing computer games, currently active on krunker catch me up here  -->

-I am a junior engineering student at BITS Pilani.
-I like to explore and innovate.
+I am a junior engineering student at BITS Pilani who likes to explore and innovate.
 I have experience in developing robotic simulations involving tools like ROS, Gazebo, and MATLAB.
 Apart from this, I have also been part of different web development projects oriented towards college fests.
 When I am free I like binging, working out and playing computer games, currently active on krunker.